c0nstantin1990/Password-Generator/README.md

 - Project was built to create password generator on starter code
 - Program asks how long password has to be generated in range from 8 to 128 characters
 - Program asks to include in password uppercase, lowercase, numeric, and/or special characters
 - Program asks to include at least one character type

 ## Usage

-Generates password when press "Generate Password", depending on character type you choose
+Generates password when press "Generate Password", depending on character type you choose Throws error if not using at least one type

 ![Web page](/assets/screenshots/page.png)
 ![Interaction](/assets/screenshots/usage.png)